SWIFT Banking System: What Is It and How Does It Work?

 To join the network, SWIFT has a few rules that include:

-• A financial institution must be a licensed bank or financial institution
+- A financial institution must be a licensed bank or financial institution

-• It must have a certain level of capital and creditworthiness
+- It must have a certain level of capital and creditworthiness

-• It must also demonstrate that it has the technical capability to connect to the SWIFT network and adhere to SWIFT’s security and operational standards
+- It must also demonstrate that it has the technical capability to connect to the SWIFT network and adhere to SWIFT’s security and operational standards

 To join SWIFT, a financial institution should receive an invitation, as not everyone is eligible to join the network.
 Fees are another factor that is discussed with a SWIFT representative before joining their membership.

-What Was Before SWIFT?
+What Was Before the SWIFT Banking System?

 You can imagine how hard it must have been back then.
 Some important details could be lost in translation or ambiguously explained by the sender.
 A receiver could also make a mistake or two when processing the payment.
 This system was slow and inefficient, and there was no standardized format for the messages, which often led to errors and misunderstandings.

 Telex technology was a failure, but it gave the beginning to SWIFT.
 Since the old-fashioned and paper-based system had to be changed, international banks gathered up to come up with the best solution.
-So far, their solution hasn’t disappointed, but neither did it majorly improve over the past few years.
+That’s why, in 1973 Brussels, 239 participating financial institutions came together to fund SWIFT, recognizing the need for innovation.

 Final Word